• Close

 Welcome!

-Indiana Public Broadcasting Stations (IPBS) is a not-for-profit association of nine NPR radio stations and eight PBS television stations that serve as trusted resources for news, educational programming, and entertainment.
+Indiana Public Broadcasting Stations, Inc. (IPBS) is a not-for-profit association of nine NPR radio stations and eight PBS television stations that serve as trusted resources for news, educational programming, and entertainment.
 IPBS member stations work together to deliver free and accessible programming over the air, online, and in person.
-They reach 95% of Indiana’s population and more than 2.5 million Hoosiers consume IPBS programming on a weekly basis.
+They reach 95% of Indiana’s population and more than 2.5 million Hoosiers consume IPBS content on a weekly basis.

 The mission of IPBS is to connect Indiana’s public media stations to the critical support and insights they need to inspire and serve all Hoosiers.
 Stations are located in Bloomington, Elkhart, Evansville, Fort Wayne, Indianapolis, Merrillville, Muncie, South Bend, Vincennes, and West Lafayette.